Info on developing arbitrage

 - Sanity checks before scanning for arbitrage opportunities

 - Calculating the optimal arbitrage size

 Before the strategy looks at the two markets for profitable trades, it needs to check whether it is safe to do any trades first.

-There are a few conditions that the strategy would check for at every tick, before proceeding to looking at the market order books:
+There are a few conditions that the strategy would check for at every tick before proceeding to look at the market order books: